BlahajInc/TVHeadend-M3U-Sync/README.md

 **Sync Options:**
 - `--map-by-name` - Map channels by name when syncing to existing muxes
 - `--uuid-dry-run` - Interactive UUID assignment mode: map channels by name and assign existing mux UUIDs to M3U entries with user confirmation
+- `--sync-playlist-channels-only` / `--playlist-only` - Only sync channels from the playlist without deleting other existing channels in TVHeadend

 **Global Options:**
 - `-v, --verbose` - Enable debug logging